 - Voluntary cost sharing is offered by the recipient when not specifically required by the award.

 Voluntary uncommitted cost sharing is incidental support that is over and above what was proposed and agreed upon for the project.
-This is not included or quantified in the proposal budget or the narrative.
-Generally, uncommitted cost sharing is not auditable or reported to the sponsor.
+This is not included or quantified anywhere in the proposal or award documents.
+Generally, uncommitted cost sharing is not auditable, tracked by CCO, or reported to the sponsor.

 3. Policy Statement

-CU Boulder commits to cost sharing only when required by the written policies of the sponsor or the specific terms of an award and/or is in the best interests of the university, e.g., experience indicates that a particular proposal will be more competitive if cost sharing is offered.
-All cost sharing commitments become binding obligations and part of the project’s scope of work when identified in a proposal and approved in advance by each contributing unit to the cost sharing, i.e., cash, effort, or in-kind support (see Section 4.2).
-Cost sharing beyond the required minimum is strongly discouraged.
+CU Boulder commits to cost sharing only when required by the written policies of the sponsor or the specific terms of an award and/or is in the best interests of the university.
+All cost sharing commitments become binding obligations and part of the project’s scope of work and financial obligation when identified in a proposal and, therefore, should be approved in advance by each unit contributing to the cost sharing, i.e., cash, effort, or in-kind support (see Section 4.2).
+Cost sharing beyond the sponsor’s required minimum is strongly discouraged.

 When committed, cost sharing shall fulfill all the following: